Skip to header Skip to Content Skip to Footer

 Position Availability: Not Currently Accepting Applications

 Responsibilities include organizing, developing, managing, and implementing overall marketing plan, marketing strategies and projects for the Department of Campus Recreation or within assigned program areas.
 Assist the Marketing and Communications Specialist with information fairs, special events and various activities within specific program areas.
 Other duties include development and management of website and social media, brochures/posters/flyers, public service announcements, and database management; strategy planning and targeting efforts; conduct presentations to designated groups; and assist with set-up/take down and logistical concerns for information fairs and special events.
-Manage the marketing student staff (schedule, train, evaluate), plan and facilitate marketing staff meetings (scheduling, creating/sharing agendas, incorporating in-service training & teambuilding), and assigns duties or projects.
+Manage the marketing student staff (schedule, train, evaluate), plan and facilitate marketing staff meetings (scheduling, creating/sharing agendas, incorporating in-service training & team building), and assigns duties or projects.
 Will be responsible for reviewing and proofreading promotional materials created by marketing team members.
 Previous experience with marketing programs or events, Adobe Suite software (Illustrator, Photoshop, InDesign, etc.), graphic design and layout skills, working with a variety of social media platforms, photography and videography, website development and management, and writing blogs and/or newsletter articles is preferred.

 Reports to the Assistant Director of Facility Operations & Student Development